scikit-bio/scikit-bio/doc/README.md

   While numpydoc technically supports either form,
   ```__init__``` is not included in the list of methods and thus should have its
   documentation included in the class docstring.
-- We recommend including an ```Examples``` section for module members when
-  possible, in addition to the module-level examples section (see above).

 #### Including the module in the docs